EnterpriseDB/barman/new_docs/user_guide/commands.rst

 -----------------------

-The ``barman-cli`` package includes a collection of recommended client utilities that should be installed alongside the PostgreSQL server.
+The ``barman-cli`` package includes a collection of recommended client utilities that should be installed alongside the Postgres server.
 Here are the command references for both utilities.

 .. include:: commands/barman_cli/wal_archive.inc.rst